ArpitaDeb/networking-tcp-notes/old2/README.md

 1) Our computers scream at each other through wires
 2) We can impose some structure on how they're allowed to scream at each other

-Take a look at `file.md` for the notes we wrote during class.
-The notes below are a summary.

 We started off with a bit of review:

 What does networking mean?